-What do you envisage when asked what a scientist looks like?
+What do you imagine when you’re asked what a scientist looks like?
 Are you picturing lab coats, goggles and conical flasks?
 How about the person?
-Are they a white man with grey hair, who resembles someone like Albert Einstein?
+Are they a White man with grey hair, who resembles Albert Einstein?

 If that’s who you pictured – you aren’t alone.
 But it’s something that we want to change!

-The science, technology, engineering and maths (STEM) sectors are so much more diverse than this stereotype suggests.
+The science, technology, engineering and maths (STEM) sectors are much more diverse than this stereotype suggests.
 There are people working in labs, at universities, in innovation centres, in businesses and out on construction sites, who come from so many different backgrounds, and who have taken lots of different routes into their career.
-Not only that, but the jobs people do and the ways that they work as a scientist are so broad and diverse, we could never list them all!
+Not only that, the jobs people do and the ways that they work as a scientist are so broad – we could never list them all!

 Samantha Williams, Abrasives Production Leader

 We’d love to hear your stories too – do you work in science but in a non-traditional way?

 Perhaps as a personal trainer, urban grower or cosmetic product developer– the list is endless, really.
 Scientists can wear lab coats and work with test tubes but they can also sit in front of a laptop in their pyjamas.
 We’re a mixed bunch and we want people to see that -tell us your job title, and how you’re #SmashingStereotypes every day.
 We want to share as many different examples of scientists and their careers as possible!